ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ![Google Sheets timeline result](/img/comparisons/how-to-create-timeline/google-sheets-timeline-result.png)

-On the right panel, you can customize the timeline with modifying the card title, the card color, orthe display.
+On the right panel, you can customize the timeline by modifying the card title, the card color, or the display.

 ### Step 4: Embed in Google Docs

-Google Docs doesn't support direct timeline embedding from Google Sheets.
+Google Docs doesn't support embedding timelines directly from Google Sheets.
 To add your timeline to a document:

 1. In Google Sheets, click File -> Download -> PDF Document.
-2. Convert the PDF to an image using a tool like [pdf2png.com](https://pdf2png.com) or CloudConvert.
+2. Convert the PDF to an image using a tool like [pdf2png.com](https://pdf2png.com) or [CloudConvert](https://cloudconvert.com/).
-3. In Google Docs, click Insert > Image > Upload from computer.
+3. In Google Docs, click Insert -> Image -> Upload from computer.
 4. Select your converted timeline image.

 ## How to Create a Timeline in Preceden?

-Preceden is dedicated timeline software designed specifically for creating professional timelines.
+[Preceden](https://www.preceden.com) is a dedicated timeline software explicitly designed for creating professional timelines.
 The free plan lets you create timelines manually, while paid plans allow you to import spreadsheet data for faster timeline creation.

 ### Step 1: Create a new timeline